vuejs/vue-test-utils/docs/en/guides/choosing-a-test-runner.md

 A test runner is a program that runs tests.

-There are many popular JavaScript test runners, and `vue-test-utils` works with all of them.
+There are many popular JavaScript test runners, and Vue Test Utils works with all of them.
 It's test runner agnostic.

 There are a few things to consider when choosing a test runner though: feature set, performance, and support for single-file component (SFC) pre-compilation.
 After carefully comparing existing libraries, here are two test runners that we recommend: